Trees of Graphs as Boundaries of Hyperbolic Groups

 We now describe and discuss the promised examples from the class $\mathcal{C}_{DT}$.
-In all of them, as presented at Figures 5--7, we indicate their graph of groups decompositions related to the Bowditch JSJ splittings.
+In all of them, as presented in Figures~5--7, we indicate their graph of groups decompositions related to the Bowditch JSJ splittings.
 These decompositions are obtained by applying the results of \cite{Dani_Thomas:jsj_coxeter:2017}, and we do not provide the details, referring the interested readers directly to that paper.
 The underlying graphs of the indicated graph of groups decompositions in all of these examples are the quotients of the corresponding Bass-Serre trees by the actions of the groups, so one can easily deduce various properties of the corresponding Bowditch JSJ splittings (as well as of their reduced variants).

-\begin{ex} \exlabel{EX.2.1} Let $G=W_N$ be the RACG for the defining graph $N$ as presented at the left part of Figure 5.
-The right part of the same figure presents the graph of groups decomposition $\mathcal{G}$ of $G$ related to the Bowditsch's JSJ splitting of this group.
-Vertices represented by circles are flexible, i.e. of type (v1), while those represented by little squares are of type (v2).
+\begin{ex} \exlabel{EX.2.1} Let $G=W_N$ be the RACG for the defining graph $N$ as presented in the left part of \Figref{fig5}.
+The right part of the same figure presents the graph of groups decomposition $\mathcal{G}$ of $G$ related to the Bowditch JSJ splitting of this group.
+Vertices represented by circles are flexible, i.e., of type (v1), while those represented by little squares are of type (v2).
 The symbols inside circles and squares, as well as those which accompany the edges, are the generators of the corresponding special subgroups of $W_N$ appearing as vertex groups and edge groups of $\mathcal{G}$, respectively.

 There are no rigid vertices in $\mathcal{G}$, so there are also no rigid vertices in the corresponding Bass-Serre tree $T_G$.
 It follows then from \Mainthmref{2} that the boundary $\partial G$ is a regular tree of $\theta$-graphs.
 Note that the defining graph $N$ clearly does not belong to the class $\mathcal{C}_{JS}$, so this examples goes beyond the class studied in an earlier mentioned paper \cite{Swiatkowski:refl_trees_of_graphs:2021}.
-(Obviously, it is easy to show many more examples of this sort, and another one, whose JSJ splitting contains a rigid factor, is described below in Example \exref{EX.2.2}, see the group $G_1$ presented at Figure 6.)
-To get the explicit form of the regular tree of $\theta$-graphs homeomorphic to $\partial G$, i.e. to describe the corresponding graphical connecting system $\mathcal{R}_G$ as in Section 10, we need a closer analysis.
+(Obviously, it is easy to show many more examples of this sort, and another one, whose JSJ splitting contains a rigid factor, is described below in Example \exref{EX.2.2}, see the group $G_1$ presented in \Figref{fig6}.)
+To get the explicit form of the regular tree of $\theta$-graphs homeomorphic to $\partial G$, i.e., to describe the corresponding graphical connecting system $\mathcal{R}_G$ as in \Secref{S}, we need a closer analysis.